 EMV is an integral part of the emergency management sector and shares responsibility with a range of agencies, organisations and departments for ensuring the system of emergency management in Victoria is sustainable, effective and community focussed.

 We are creating a positive, safe, supportive workplace.
 A place where we can be heard, included, valued, contribute our best, collaborate in new ways, seek new ideas, learn and grow.

 Victoria's emergency management sector is made up of more than 60 organisations working in partnership with communities, business and individuals across Victoria.
 It is driven by the philosophy of 'working as one'.

 Emergency Management Victoria is a statutory entity led by the Emergency Management Commissioner and the Chief Executive.

 Andrew Crisp APM is Victoria’s Emergency Management Commissioner.
-Andrew's role has overall responsibility for coordination before, during and after major emergencies, including management of consequences of an emergency.
+The Emergency Management Commissioner has responsibility for coordination before, during and after major emergencies, including the management of consequences of an emergency.

-Marisa De Cicco is the Acting Chief Executive of Emergency Management Victoria.
-The Chief Executive is responsible for the day-to-day management of Emergency Management Victoria.
+Sue Clifford, APM is the Acting Chief Executive and Deputy Secretary, Emergency Management.
+The Chief Executive is responsible for the effective and efficient management and performance of Emergency Management Victoria (EMV).